 - Fill tool: much like using a fill tool in an image editor, this allows filling a continuous area with a new kind of tile.
 If multiple tiles are selected in the tileset, they are repeated over the fill area.

 - Select tool: click and drag to select a range of tiles to use in the Tilemap object.
 Then switch to another tool to use that selection.
 For example switching to the Pencil tool allows you to stamp out copies of the selected range.
 A shortcut for this is to hold shift and right click and drag an area while the Pencil tool is selected.
+The individual tiles in the selection will be highlighted in the Tilemap bar

 - Mirror: when using the Pencil tool, tiles will be placed flipped horizontally.
 This can also apply to an entire patch of tiles.